 Essentially, mahogany can last for more than 40 years if given proper care and maintenance.
 However, the lifespan of your mahogany furniture depends on many factors.

-We suggest choosing mahogany with straight grains and minimal knots as it can resist decay, insects, and moisture, and last longer compared to lower-quality hardwood.
+I suggest choosing mahogany with straight grains and minimal knots as it can resist decay, insects, and moisture, and last longer compared to lower-quality hardwood.

 Another important factor that can help your mahogany furniture last longer is applying a high-quality protective finish, especially for your outdoor furniture.